bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
+    2.0.0+20150815  Updated dependencies
     2015-07-29      Allow additional attributes on the link <a> element 2015-06-25      Internal changes
     2015-03-23      Change to autoload approach
     2015-02-06      Use & as arg separator for http_build_query()
     2014-11-18      Allow text to be translated
     2014-10-14      Provide anonymous page, support sending campaign from a webpage 2014-10-02      Keep the original document type
     2014-09-18      Handle embedded template images, allow other plugins to transform the email 2014-08-16      The view page is now a plugin public page for phplist 3.0.7 2014-08-09      Test for xsl extension being installed 2014-05-05      Added fromemail placeholder
     2014-04-17      An email is now always personalised 2014-04-14      Support for click tracking and further placeholders 2014-04-12      Support for user tracking
     2014-04-09      Added to GitHub